lailalelouch/all-potatoes-doc/06_save_recipe/05_javascript_5_saving_the_recipe.md

 </button>
 ```

 Now most of the work will be inside of the function.
 We'll make an `ajax` request to the `save_recipe` view.
 Before we do that, we need to clarify a few things.
 One, `AJAX` is a way for us to make requests without refreshing the page.
-Two, in order to use `AJAX`, we need to have have jquery in our project and make sure it's not the minified version.
+Two, in order to use `AJAX`, we need to have jquery in our project and make sure it's not the minified version.
 In this project, you don't need to worry about this, we've already done that in the `base.html`...I know we're spoiling you.

 ![spoil](https://media.giphy.com/media/DRY5URVQgjpgk/giphy.gif)